Bruno Fernandes set to sign for Manchester United in €55m deal | Goal.com

 In recent days, reports emerged that Barcelona were interested in signing Fernandes, with the club looking to use the midfielder as a bargaining chip for a deal with Valencia involving Rodrigo.

-But Man Utd won the race to his signature and Fernandes could debut for the club as soon as Saturday's Premier League match against Wolves.
+But United won the race for his signature and Fernandes could make his debut for the club as soon as Saturday's Premier League match against Wolves.

-Fernandes has emerged as a star for Sporting CP in recent years, having spent early parts of his career with Udinese and Sampdoria in Italy.
+Fernandes has emerged as a star for Sporting in recent years, having spent the early parts of his career with Udinese and Sampdoria in Italy.

-The midfielder fired 33 goals in all competitions last season and fired 15 more goals this campaign for the Portuguese side.
+The midfielder scored 33 goals in all competitions last season and has netted 15 more goals this campaign for the Portuguese side.

 Internationally, the 25-year-old has earned 25 caps for Portugal, having scored two goals with the senior team.

-He was also being part of the side that won the UEFA Nations League last summer as well as Portugals 2018 World Cup squad.
+He was also part of the side that won the UEFA Nations League last summer as well as being involved in Portugal's 2018 World Cup squad.

-The club has been through a tumultuous period in recent weeks, though, with a run of three defeats in their last four league games.
+The club have been through a tumultuous period in recent weeks, though, with a run of three defeats in their last four league games.

 Tensions reached an all-time high on Tuesday evening as the home of executive vice-chairman Ed Woodward was attacked by fans armed with flares.

-Ahead of Saturday's clash with Wolves, Man Utd are set to face Manchester City on Wednesday in the Carabao Cup semi-finals.
+Before Saturday's clash with Wolves, Ole Gunnar Solskjaer's side are set to face Manchester City on Wednesday in the second leg of the Carabao Cup semi-finals.